pallets/jinja/docs/index.rst

 Welcome to Jinja2
 =================

-Jinja2 is a modern and designer-friendly templating language for Python, modelled after Django's templates.
+Jinja2 is a modern and designer-friendly template language for Python, modeled after Django's templates.
 It is fast, widely used and secure with the optional sandboxed template execution environment:

 .. sourcecode:: html+jinja